 You can also close multiple apps (up to 3 apps) at once whenever you find the need to clear all background apps on your iPhone XR.
 Here’s how to get this done:

 - Open the App Switcher by swiping up from the bottom of the Home screen, then pause or hold your finger on the display for a split second and then remove it.

 - When you see the app previews or app cards, place your two fingers on the two app cards and then swipe up to close them.

 - Or you can also move the primary app to the right to show the third app card and then place your three fingers on the app cards to close three apps simultaneously.

 Apple only recommends force closing an app if you need to restart it or if it crashes or not working as intended.
 Apps you see in the App Switcher are in a suspended state so they are generally not using up any of your phone’s resources.
 Apple further explicated that force closing an app does not improve battery life as opposed to what most people thought it would.
 Hence, you should only force close apps when they’re acting up.

-I hope that this how-to post has helped you one way or another.
-Please help us spread the word by sharing this post to your friends or people who may also have similar problems.
+I hope that this guide has helped you on how to close apps on iPhone X. Please help us spread the word by sharing this post to your friends or people who may also have similar problems.
 Thanks for reading!